 Before I knew it, I was standing right outside the door that separated the apartment from the actual garage.
-As quietly as possible, I opened the door that led outside and closed it behind me the same way, moving like a snail.
+As quietly as possible, I opened the door that led outside and closed it behind me the same way, moving like a snail to be as quiet as humanly possible.